lorentzenchr/responsible_ml_material/README.md

 - The .rmd files in the main folder produce the linked html output in "docs/".
 - You can use them to go through the code step by step.
 The first time you run each script, you need to set `refit = TRUE`.
 It will fit and save the models.
 After this, simply use `refit = FALSE` to save time.
 - The section "Improving Explainability" requires Keras/TensorFlow.
 To run this code, you will need a Python/TensorFlow installation.
 Follow [these instructions](https://tensorflow.rstudio.com/reference/keras/install_keras).
+- Use up-to-date versions of these CRAN packages: tidyverse, lubridate, splitTools, withr, caret, mgcv, ranger, lightgbm, xgboost, MetricsWeighted, flashlight, shapviz, patchwork, OpenML, farff, insuranceData, keras.
+For visualizing neural nets, we also need the Github package "deepviz".

 ## Additional Literature